 Palden Lhamo’s Many Roles

 Not only is she an enlightened Dharma Protector, a ferocious motherly protector, she has also been taken as the chief Dharma Protector of the Dalai Lama and the Ganden monastery.
-A special scoll painting of Shridevi travels with the Dalai Lama’s wherever they go.
-Interestingly, for centuries no one looked at this thangkha, kept sealed in a special red tube, until, in 1940 “the present Dalai Lama, then aged about seven and on his way to be enthroned, was met close to Lhasa by a great crowd of officials and notables, one of whom had brought the painting, hidden as usual in its case.
-On seeing it near the entrance to his tent, he promptly grabbed it, took it inside and opened it.
+A special scroll painting of Shridevi travels with the Dalai Lama’s wherever they go.
+Interestingly, for centuries no one looked at this thangka, kept sealed in a special red tube, until, in 1940 “the present Dalai Lama, then aged about seven and on his way to be enthroned, was met close to Lhasa by a great crowd of officials and notables, one of whom had brought the painting, hidden as usual in its case.
+On seeing it near the entrance to his tent, he promptly grabbed it, took it inside, and opened it.
 The picture that had not been unveiled for so long was revealed.
 The Dalai Lama surveyed it and then replaced it in its case.
 Everyone present was amazed at what he had done.”

 Mind-essence working the four miraculous activities,

 Not deviant from the essence, neither being mind alone,

 Her miracles mere magic, fitting each being’s mind;